rllin/halo-wiki/Motor.md

 ## Neuromuscular Junction

-To translate the neuronal signal to a muscle contraction, the neuron must communicate with the muscle through the [[nueromuscular junction]]
+To translate the neuronal signal to a muscle contraction, the neuron must communicate with the muscle through the [[neuromuscular junction]]